nanocosmos/documentation-net/docs/cloud/stream-alerting.md

 **1.** Open up the corresponding stream playback within the dashboard and look out for anomalies, like continous buffering, stuttering, visual or connection issues.<br/>
 **2.** Execute a hard restart of the ingest connection / encoder source to force application to restart the ingest process.<br/>
 **3.** Use the link to the trouble shooting page to investigate the ingest stream, while looking for anomalies within the stream duration, like performance drops or occurred errors.<br/>
-**4.** If the alert persists, please use the support link of the correspondig alert below to submit a ticket with the necessary details.
+**4.** If the alert persists, please use the support link of the corresponding alert below to submit a ticket with the necessary details.

 ## Alert Codes